urob/zmk-config/zmk-nodefree-config/README.md

 physical position of keys on your keyboard.
 This reduces portability of configuration files across keyboards with different layouts.

-To increase portability, this repository comes with key position definitions for a number of popular keyboard layouts (48-key boards such as Planck, 42-key boards such as Corne, 36-key boards and 34-key boards --- new contributions are welcome 😀!).
+To increase portability, this repository comes with key position definitions for some popular keyboard layouts (48-key boards such as Planck, 42-key boards such as Corne, 36-key boards and 34-key boards).

-These layouts provide a map from the physical key positions to human-readable shortcuts such as "LT0" and "LT1" for the left-hand's top-row's first and second keys.
+These layouts provide a map from the physical key positions to human-readable shortcuts.
-In general, all shortcuts are of the following form:
+All shortcuts are of the following form:
 * `L/R` for **L**eft/**R**ight hand
 * `T/M/B/H` for **T**op/**M**iddle/**B**ottom and t**H**umb row.
 * `0/1/2/3/4` for the finger position starting from the inside (`0` is the inner